qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlay_disjoint
 ................

-Returns whether the current feature is spatially disjoint from all the features of a target layer, or an array of expression-based results for the features in the target layer that are disjoint from the current feature.
+Returns whether the current feature is spatially disjoint from all the features of a target layer, or returns an array of expression-based results for the features in the target layer that are disjoint from the current feature.